 Current outcome measures focus on processes and systems and pay limited attention to outcomes impacting the long-term health of mothers and babies or women’s views about their health and care.

-The Standard Set of Outcome Measures for Pregnancy and Childbirth consists of well-known measurement scales, relatively new scales, and discrete items which are believed to be important to women and may be useful in transforming healthcare within and across states, as well as countries, through benchmarking.
+The ICHOM Standard Set of Outcome Measures for Pregnancy and Childbirth consists of well-known measurement scales, relatively new scales, and discrete items which are important to women and may be useful in transforming healthcare within and across health services and systems through benchmarking.

-This project, which forms part of Ms Slavin’s PhD, is an Australian first and aims to test the feasibility of the Standard Outcome Measures, in terms of validity and reliability of the included measures, for the birthing population.
+This project, which forms part of Ms Slavin’s PhD, is an Australian first and aims to test the feasibility of the Standard Set of Outcome Measures in terms of validity and reliability of the included measures, for the birthing population.

-Around 300 women have been recruited for this study and completed the Standard Set during pregnancy, around the time of birth and up to 6 months postpartum.
+Around 300 women have been recruited for this study and completed the Standard Set of Outcome Measures during pregnancy, around the time of birth and up to 6 months postpartum.

 Slavin, V., Gamble, J., Creedy, DK., Fenwick, J. (2019).
 Measuring physical and mental health during pregnancy and postpartum in an Australian childbearing population – validation of the PROMIS Global Short Form.
 BMC Pregnancy and Childbirth, 19(1), 370.
 DOI: 10.1186/s12884-019-2546-6